+\begin{remark} Throughout the paper, we will typically use an overline to denote quantities related to these multi-dimensional reformulations, and script fonts for quantities related to $\ell^n_p$ balls. \end{remark}

-While several results on sharp large deviations in multiple dimensions have been obtained (see, e.g., \cite{Andriani97,Joutard17} as well as \cite{Barbe05} for a comprehensive list of references), none of these cover the cases of interest in \eqref{eq-reform}.
-In particular, the work \cite{Andriani97} considers empirical means of i.i.d.\ random vectors whereas, under $\PP_{\theta}$, $\bar{S}^{(n,p)}$ is the empirical mean of non-identical random vectors, and further, the results of \cite{Joutard17} also do not apply since Assumption (A.2) of \cite{Joutard17} therein is not satisfied here.
-In particular, we see that we have an additional $\sqrt{n}$ factor in the exponent of~\eqref{tail_prob} compared with~\cite[Equation (3)]{Joutard17}.
-Instead, our proof proceeds by first exploiting quantitative asymptotic independence results of the weights $(\Theta^n_i)_{j=1,\ldots,n}$ obtained in Section \ref{subs-prep}, and combing them with new asymptotic estimates for certain Laplace-type integrals (in Section \ref{sec-pfmain}).
+While several results on sharp large deviations in multiple dimensions have been obtained (see, e.g., \cite{Andriani97,Joutard17} as well as \cite{Barbe05} for a comprehensive list of references), none of these cover the cases of interest in \eqref{eq-reform} and \eqref{eq-reform-b}.
+In particular, the work \cite{Andriani97} considers empirical means of i.i.d.\ random vectors whereas, under $\PP_{\theta}$, $\bar{S}^{(n,p)}$ is the empirical mean of non-identical random vectors.
+Moreover, the results of \cite{Joutard17} also do not apply since the condition imposed in \cite[Assumption (A.2)]{Joutard17} is not satisfied here due to the additional $\sqrt{n}$ factor in the exponent of~\eqref{tail_prob} compared with~\cite[Equation (3)]{Joutard17}.
+Instead, our proof proceeds by first exploiting quantitative asymptotic independence results of the weights $(\Theta^n_i)_{j=1,\ldots,n}$ obtained in Section \ref{subs-prep}, and combining them with new asymptotic estimates for certain Laplace-type integrals stated in Section \ref{sec-pfmain}.